+For the 1960s wrestling fan New Zealand’s John DaSilva made an impressive and memorable site as he entered the ring.
 Those who were fortunate enough to see him in action will remember him well; here was gladiatorial elegance.
 Maori elegance at that, or so the promoters would have us believe.

 John picked up sticks again in 1966 and headed back to New Zealand, destined to become one of their greatest heavyweight stars.

 Dan Davey wasn't a big man, but he was powerful and very skilful which meant he wrestled big names at all weights.
 He lost out to fellow Irishman Pat Corrigan in 1937 at the Royal Albert Hall in a British middleweight championship contest, yet at other times grappled with the powerful Yorkshire miner Bert Mansfield, number one villain Jack Pye, giant Big Ben Buck with classy acts such as Cab Cashford and Sonny Wallis in between.
 Here was a man who mixed with wrestling royalty.

 Dan's wrestling career spanned both sides of the Second World War, finally retiring from the ring in 1951.
 He was an almost permanent feature on Belle Vue bills during the post war years tackling opponents that included Tony Bear, Rex Gable, Iron Duke, Alf Rawlings, Vic Hessle, Tony Mancelli and Billy Joyce.